Guemil/Guemil_Icons_v15_2020/README.md

 ### Creative Commons License | Licencia Creative Commons

-Guemil Icons for Emergency is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
+Guemil Icons for Emergency is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/">Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)</a>.

 **This means that you are free to:**